The square of a Hamilton cycle in randomly perturbed graphs: Tools

 \section{Tools}

-We will repeatedly use the following concentration inequality due to Chernoff (see e.g.~\cite[Corollaries 2.3 and 2.4]{JLR} and~\cite{chernoff_entropy}). \begin{lemma}[Chernoff's inequality] Let $X$ be the sum of independent binomial random variables, then for any $\delta \in (0,1)$ we have
+We will repeatedly use the following concentration inequality due to Chernoff (see e.g.~\cite[Corollaries 2.3 and 2.4]{JLR} and~\cite{chernoff_entropy}). \begin{lemma}[Chernoff's inequality] Let $X$ be the sum of independent Bernoulli random variables, then for any $\delta \in (0,1)$ we have

 and for any $k \ge 7 \cdot \EE[X]$ we have $\PP[X > k] \le \exp(-k)$.
 More precisely, if $p$ is the success probability and there are $n$ summands we get

 where $D(x||y)=x \log (\tfrac{x}{y}) + (1-x) \log (\tfrac{1-x}{1-y})$ is the relative entropy. \end{lemma}